 - Hearing - During the hearing the student explains his or her side and defends his or her actions.
 Hearings may be conducted by a college hearing officer or the student judicial board.

-- Findings - In cases where a hearing has taken place, the hearing body or officer makes a decision and a Notice of Findings letter is sent, indicating sanctions, if any.
+- Findings - In cases where a hearing has taken place, the hearing body or officer makes a decision based upon preponderance of evidence (more likely than not) and a Notice of Findings letter is sent, indicating sanctions, if any.

 - Appeals - The student may appeal the decision.
 See Appeals below.